 However, integration doesn’t always have to act as a middleman, it can be done on one side only.
 In technical terms, when a solution can connect to a database or some other system, integration module is present inside that solution.
 Then, integration module translates to a language of other system.

-There are numerous ways and technologies and use cases of system integrations.
-Next, we will introduce the three types of system integration.
+We will introduce the three types of system integration.

 Three types of system integration